mykelalvis/FT/Traveller/WORKING/Mongoose/Vehicle Handbook.md

 05/80885

 The following weapons are specifically designed to be mounted on vehicles.
-Unless otherwise specified, all ranges are in kilometres.
+Unless otherwise specified, all ranges are in kilometers.

 ### SECTION 2